gassbanterr/orbiscast/README.md

 ### Manual

 _The following instructions are for running the bot manually.
 If you are using Docker, you can skip this section.
-[Bun](https://bun.sh/) is required to run the bot manually._
+[Bun](https://bun.sh/) is required.
+You can install it following the instructions on the website._

 The project can also be run manually.
 To do so, first download the project and install the dependencies: